What Causes Bad Breath in Dogs & How to Deal With It

 Senior Dogs and Bad Breath

 As your dog ages, her breath might start to smell worse.
-Dimock believes there are four key reasons behind this potential change.
+Dimock believes there are 4 key reasons behind this potential change.

-- Many small dogs have teeth problems due to their small mouths.
+- Overcrowded teeth: Many small dogs have teeth problems due to their small mouths.
 The teeth become overcrowded and that causes an increase in tartar buildup.

-- “They might not have as much saliva production,” Dimock says.
-“Things might just be slowing down a little bit so their breath might just be stinking because of that.”
+- Less saliva: "They might not have as much saliva production," Dimock says.
+"Things might just be slowing down a little bit so their breath might just be stinking because of that."

 Getting Into the Garbage, or Other Gross Stuff